leg7/LigmaOS/README.md

 ## Building and running

-We use gnumake to automate the build of the OS and qemu to run it in a VM.
+We use **gnu make** to automate the build of the OS and **qemu** to run it in a VM.

+To build the OS you can run this command from the root of the repo `make`.

-To run the OS use this command from the src directory
+To build and run the OS you can use this command from the root of the repo `make run`.

-`make run`
+To debug the OS open two terminals in this repo.
+In both of them make sure you are in the nix-shell dev environment.
+Then in one of them run `make debug` and in the other run `gf2`.
+Now you can set a breakpoint in the debugger and continue the program.